Phobias are a debilitating and overwhelming fear of an object, situation, place feeling or animal.

 Our phobia treatments here at Nightingale Hospital London can be as an outpatient, day patient or inpatient.
 We have the expertise to approach the support and treatment we offer you for your phobia in a personal and flexible way to benefit you the most in your recovery.

 Helping those with anxiety and phobias

 People with anxiety and phobias may not talk about these feelings, even with family or close friends.
 Even so, it is usually obvious that things are not right.
-The sufferer will tend to look pale and tense, and may be easily startled by normal sounds such as a door-bell ringing or a car’s horn.
+The sufferer will tend to look pale and tense and may be easily startled by normal sounds such as a doorbell ringing or a car’s horn.
 They will tend to be irritable and this can cause arguments with those close to them, especially if they do not understand why the sufferer feels that they cannot do certain things.
 Although friends and family can understand the distress caused by anxiety, they can find it difficult to live with, especially if the fears seem unreasonable.

 Talking about the problem

-This can help when the anxiety comes from recent knocks, like a spouse leaving, a child becoming ill or losing a job.
+This can help when the anxiety comes from recent knocks, like a spouse, leaving, a child becoming ill or losing a job.
 Try friends or relatives who you trust, whose opinions you respect, and who are good listeners.
 They may have had the same problem themselves, or know someone else who has.
 As well as having the chance to talk, we may be able to find out how other people have coped with a similar problem.

 These are a good way of getting in touch with people with similar problems.
 They will both be able to understand what you are going through, but also may be able to suggest helpful ways of coping.
-These groups may be focussed on anxieties and phobias, or may be made up of people who have been through similar experiences – women’s groups, bereaved parent’s groups, survivors of abuse groups.
+These groups may be focused on anxieties and phobias or may be made up of people who have been through similar experiences – women’s groups, bereaved parent’s groups, survivors of abuse groups.